 An observation is an area of concern that can be improved upon and is followed by a recommendation from TSAHC.
 Recommendations accompany Observations in the same manner that Corrective Action accompanies Findings.
-Adherences to recommendations are not mandatory but do provide serious consideration to the directions given.
+Adherence to recommendations is not mandatory but doing so will improve overall compliance and avoid future findings.